volume-em/empanada-napari-docs/docs/faq/index.rst

         and :ref:`Training <train-best-practice>` best practices for more information.

-.. dropdown:: When training a new model, how do I determine the number of iterations?
+.. dropdown:: How do I determine the number of iterations needed to train a new model?

     When training a new model, determining the number of iterations involves a process of testing and optimization.
 Here are the steps to help you determine the appropriate number of iterations: